Experimenting in the Territory between Architecture, Fashion and Textile

 A key concept here is the Floppy, defined as a quality in material that requires extraneous support to produce architecture.
 Floppy generally refers to fabric but can also refer to any material that fails when there is not enough support, as is the case with sheet materials when the span between supports exceeds a certain length.
 Floppy Logic uses a material palette that has been selected for its aesthetic and tactile nature.
 These materials are typically used superficially and do not have structural qualities to allow them to be applied to the scale of buildings.

 By exploring form through material play, as fashion designers do with draping fabric over a body, this book expands on approaches to architecture that consider form, structure, skin and enclosure as separate steps.
 Here, rather than taking a condition to the material, this approach looks for the condition in the material.

 Size: 16.5 x 23.5cm

-Published by: Actar Publishers & RMIT School of Architecture and Design
+Published by: Actar Publishers & School of Architecture & Urban Design at RMIT University

 ISBN: English 9781948765374

 An exploration into fashion and textiles, and how the concepts, aesthetics, techniques and construction of this architecture might be used to design and fabricate objects and space differently